 Prior to Drayton, The Rev. Jane Shipp served as chaplain and Assistant Rector of the parish.
 During her tenure, St. James conducted an exquisite and highly praised Choral Evensong program using students from the university.
 While serving St. James, Shipp also provided services to Gethsemane Church in Manhattan, Montana.
 For a number of years, The Rev. Valerie Webster provided services to Gethsemane while she coordinated Young Family Minister at St. James and served as assistant priest for the parish.
 She is now an associate at All Saints, in Big Sky.

 Parish youth ministry was sustained for a number of years by faithful laity like Tom Bozeman.
 From 2001 to 2005, Eugenie Drayton served as the ministry coordinator.
-Since then youth ministers have included Louis Sherman, Mary Jett, Alan Cartwright, Reagan Grabbe, Jill Mackin and Emily Thrasher.
+Since then youth ministers have included Louis Sherman, Mary Jett, Alan Cartwright, Reagan Grabbe, Jill Mackin, Emily Thrasher, and Rachel Toombs.
 A talented group of college interns work with us to provide programming for children ages 3 through 18.
 Godly Play, a program for small children, was developed by Dr. Jamie Sherman at St. James.
-We now have a fully developed program for 3rd-5th graders as well.
+We now have a fully-developed program for 3rd-5th graders as well.

 St. James has been blessed with the presence of a number of retired clergy.
 Always willing to provide assistance, these individuals have always been available to serve when needed.
 They have include The Revs.
 George Zabriski, Bruce McNab, Glen Gleaves and Bishop Dub Wolfrum.

 The Rev. Mary Piper, who began ministry as a deacon at St. James, served as Chaplain at Bozeman Deaconess Hospital for a number of years.
 Vocational lay minister Dr. Sandy Osborne, currently serves as hospital chaplain.
 The Ven.
 Roxanne Klingensmith, who was ordained a deacon at St. James on May 8, 1999, is known for her active ministry in the community, parish and diocese.
-She is currently the Archdeacon of the diocese under Bishop C. Franklin Brookhart and a long-time member of the Commission on Ministry.
-Under Klingensmith's influence, and that of Joan Coffin, the parish has made deeper commitments to outreach ministry and community concerns.
+She is currently the Archdeacon of the diocese under Bishop Stebbins and a long-time member of the Commission on Ministry.
 She was instrumental in the development of Family Promise, an inter-faith ministry to homeless families, and carries out a vitally important ministry at the Gallatin County Detention Center.